Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Comes with few extra features.
 First home buyer loans are often basic home loans, without extra features like an offset account.
 This is fine if you’re really just concerned with getting a low deposit loan with a low interest rate.
 But if you have extra money to put into an offset account you might want to consider a home loan that comes with one.

 - Has principal and interest repayments.
 With these home loans you repay the principal and the interest together.
-These loans often have lower interest rates too.
-But you could consider an interest-only loan too.
+These loans often have lower interest rates too, but you could also consider an interest-only loan.
 Your rate will be higher but your repayments will be lower (in the short term).
+Make sure to understand how interest is calculated on your home loan before you make a decision.

 Am I eligible for any financial help as a first time home buyer?